 Epic road trip from Chicago to Yellowstone

 Photo by: Flickr/sergemelki

 Chicago, my hometown, offers non-stop fun for families.
 Get acquainted with the city and start at the popular Navy Pier where kiddos will love the hands-on fun at the Chicago Children’s Museum.
 After, take an architecture tour for amazing skyline views with a bit of history.
 If you’d rather explore the city on foot, start at Millennium Park.
 Take pictures at the “Bean,” then make your way to the new Maggie Daley Park, the ultimate playground for kids.

 Museum-lovers?
 A full day can be spent at the world’s largest science center in the western hemisphere, Museum of Science and Industry, or at the Museum Campus home to the Shedd Aquarium, Field Museum, and Adler Planetarium.
 Shop ’til you drop on the Magnificent Mile.
 See the city from above a double-decker bus, or better yet high above from the John Hancock Center or Willis Tower.
 Trekaroo families have the scoop on the best way to kick start your family vacation to Chicago.

 Have more time?
 Take a walking tour through the diverse neighborhoods like Chinatown, Little Italy, and Greek Town.
 Read up on Top Ten Things to Do in Chicago with Kids.

 Where to Stay

-Plenty of options are available for your Chicago stay depending on your budget.
-Stay at the Fairmont Chicago for a hop, skip, and a jump to Millenium Park and Maggie Daley Park.
-For kiddie-themed rooms, a stay at the triangular-shaped hotel, Swissotel Chicago, will not disappoint.
-Or for a splurge, stay at the fancy, yet family-friendly hotel, The Langham Chicago.
+There are plenty of lodging options available in Chicago, depending on your budget.
+Stay at the Fairmont Chicago, a short walk from Millenium Park and Maggie Daley Park.
+For kiddie-themed rooms, a stay at the triangular-shaped hotel Swissotel Chicago will not disappoint.
+For a splurge, stay at the fancy-yet-family-friendly The Langham Chicago.

 Find more places to stay in Chicago.